 Swim caps alone do not keep water out of your ears.

 If you want to keep water out of your ears, using swim ear plugs are more effective.
+My favourite swimming ear plugs are the Zoggs Aqua Plugz, (which you can view on Amazon here)

 I have found that the best approach to keeping water out of ears while swimming is to wear ear plugs and a swim cap together.
 If you want extra protection, you can pull the swim cap completely over your ears.